booleanhunter/ReactJS-AdminLTE/reactjs-adminlte/public/widgets/README.md

 comments = (Comments on the post)
 ```

-The Post component uses the [Comment](./js/components/page-widgets/post/comment.js) component to render comments passed from props.comments.
+The Post component uses [Comment](./js/components/page-widgets/post/comment.js) component to render comments passed from props.comments.
 It accepts 4 values from props

 ```javascript
 content = 'string' (content of the comment)